marshblocker/gbipg/README.md

 ## Benchmark Results

-Initially, we want to compare our program with the [Monte Carlo implementation by Ian Faust](https://github.com/icfaust/IshiharaMC), but we have only lately realized that his program does not accept image as an input but, instead, requires the user to plot his/her figure before sending the equations to his program.
+Initially, we want to compare our program with the [Monte Carlo implementation by Ian Faust](https://github.com/icfaust/IshiharaMC), but we have only lately realized that his program does not accept image as an input, but instead, requires the user to plot his/her figure before sending the equations to his program.
 This makes his program hard to give complex input such as a hand figure, so we decided to create our own implementation of the _Monte Carlo_ algorithm to generate Ishihara Plates that can also accept image as input.
 We benchmarked the _GBIPG_ algorithm and the _Monte Carlo_ algorithm and compared their results:

 ![Benchmarking GBIPG and Monte Carlo](./preview/benchmark.png)